kcorder/kcorder.github.io/_posts/2021-01-13-term-configs.md

 }

 # Often need to sync results from offline HPC nodes.
-#     Run this within a repo's "wandb/" dir to sync all offline runs.
+#     Run this within a repo's "wandb/" dir to sync all offline runs
+#     (with backgrounding so it doesn't take forever).
 wandb-sync-offline() {
+    LOG_FILE="sync_log.txt"
+    for FILE in offline-run-*; do
-    wandb sync --include-offline ./offline-run-*
+        wandb sync "$FILE" >> "$LOG_FILE" 2>&1 &
+        sleep 5
+    done
+    wait
+    echo "Finished syncing offline runs"
 }
 ```